What is webPOISONCONTROL?

 How long does it take to enter my case and get a recommendation?

-On average, it takes 2-3 minutes to enter your information in webPOISONCONTROL and get a recommendation.
+On average, it takes less than 3 minutes to enter your information in webPOISONCONTROL and get a recommendation.

 When should I call Poison Control instead of using webPOISONCONTROL?